espiNovah/css-exercises/README.md

+UPDATE: `I've completed each of the CSS Flex task` Flex Box is indeed an innovation to the status quo.
+It was fun learning how to put things in specific places on the viewport.

 # CSS Exercises

 These exercises are a series of CSS related tasks intended to complement the HTML and CSS content on The Odin Project.